-• Diabetic coma
+- Diabetic coma

+- Gastroparesis in diabetes

+- Foot ulcer associated with diabetes

 - Nephropathy due to diabetes

-- Gastroparesis in diabetes

 - Blindness of diabetes

-- Foot ulcer associated with diabetes

 This is not an all-inclusive list of terms.
 The cause-and-effect relationship must be clearly documented with supportive TAMPER

 Gangrene and osteomyelitis are exceptions to the cause-and-effect rule above.
 ICD-9-CM assumes a causal relationship between osteomyelitis/gangrene and diabetes when both conditions are present, unless the physician has indicated in the medical record that the acute osteomyelitis or gangrene is totally unrelated to the diabetes (AHA Coding Clinic, 2004, Q1, p.14-15).